 Depending on which polls and trend setters you choose to follow, kale was named “hot” or “hip” around 2012 to 2014, the latter of which supposedly was the year of kale.
-But just because it’s now 2016 doesn’t mean kale has fallen out of favor or flavor.
+But just because it’s not 2014 anymore doesn’t mean kale has fallen out of favor or flavor.
 True, kale has thick, albeit leathery or rubbery leaves that have a bitter taste.
 But it can be enjoyed so many ways, and we definitely don’t want to see it go away anytime soon.

 So why is there so much hype about kale?
 It’s because one mere cup of cooked kale provides the following:

-- Nearly 1,200% the recommended Daily Value (DV) of vitamin K
+- Nearly 1,200% of the recommended Daily Value (DV) of vitamin K

 - Just 36 calories!

 In addition, kale has: